POPWorldMedia/POPForums/docs/elastickitlibrary.md

 ---
 layout: default
-title: Using AWS Kit Library
+title: Using ElasticKit Library
 nav_order: 7
 ---
-# Using AwsKit Library
+# Using ElasticKit Library
-The `PopForums.AwsKit` library makes it possible to wire up the following scenarios:
+The `PopForums.ElasticKit` library makes it possible to wire up the following scenarios:
-* Use ElasticSearch for search instead of the built-in search indexing. _Important: The client library referenced in v15.x is designed to work against v6.x of ElasticSearch, while v16.x uses v7.x of ElasticSearch._
+* Use ElasticSearch for search instead of the built-in search indexing. _Important: The client library referenced in v15.x is designed to work against v6.x of ElasticSearch, while v16.x and v17.x uses v7.x of ElasticSearch._

-You don't need to use the AwsKit components to run in AWS.
-You also don't need to run in AWS to use ElasticSearch.
-ElasticSearch can run quite literally anywhere in a docker container.
+ElasticSearch can run quite literally anywhere in a docker container or straight up in a VM, if that's your thing.
 Also keep in mind that the implementation that AWS uses is actually a fork, so there are some differences about how the managed service is, uh, managed.
+In the commercial hosted version of POP Forums, we use Elastic's managed service running in Azure.

 ## Configuration with Azure App Services and Azure Functions